ArjunGTX/ArjunGTX/README.md

 Do you have a idea in mind?
 I will be happy to collaborate.
 Reach me at [arjunatpavilion@gmail.com](mailto:arjunatpavilion@gmail.com).

 #### I'm Currently
+- Working as Frontend Developer at [Vicara](https://www.linkedin.com/company/vicara-hq).
+- Building the Frontend for [Patr](https://patr.cloud/).
-- Practicing Frontend Development at [neoG Camp](https://neog.camp/), an aswesome community of 800+ Web Development Aspirants.
+- Practicing FullStack Development at [neoG Camp](https://neog.camp/).
 - Learning advanced and professional stuff from experienced Mentors.
 - Building Portfolio projects.
-- Huslting and improving.
+- Improving Code quality day by day.
+- Exploring new Technologies.